robotlolita/robotlolita.github.io/_posts/2013-12-08-a-monad-in-practicality-first-class-failiures.md

 Some computations might not be able to give you a response, but in most programming languages we still regard them as a computation where you provide some values, and get a new value back.
-The thing is: what happens when the computation can't provide the value?
+But what happens when the computation can't provide the value?
 You don't know, unless you read the documentation or source code for that particular functionality.

 Some monads allow one to make this kind of effect (*potential failure*) explicit, thus you're always forced to acknowledge that things might go wrong when using the function.
-While this might sound like too much work at first, we should initially consider that just making the effects of a computation explicit we gain astounding clarity about the code we're reading — suddenly, the contracts of what a function may do are expressed in the code, rather than on the documentation.
+While this might sound like too much work at first, we should initially consider that by just making the effects of a computation explicit we gain astounding clarity about the code we're reading — suddenly, the contracts of what a function may do are expressed in the code, rather than on the documentation.
 The code can't get out of sync with itself!